msampaio/musicontour/docs/contour-operations.rst

 Contour Interval Array (CIA)
 ----------------------------

-An array with the multiplicity of contour intervals types in a cseg.
+An array with the multiplicity of
+:term:`contour intervals <Contour Interval (CI)>` types in a cseg.

 For instance::